During Your Child's Kidney Transplant Surgery

 • Attach the donated kidney to this blood source in your child's belly.

-The surgeon will not remove your child's failing kidneys during the operation unless they're causing further problems.
+The surgeon won't remove your child's failing kidneys unless they're causing further problems.

 Depending on your child's age and size, you may be able to feel the kidney in the belly.

-Your surgeon might need to place the new kidney closer to the skin.
-If so, your child will wear a guard to against bumping or bruising the kidney.
+The surgeon might need to place the new kidney closer to the skin.
+If so, your child will wear a guard to make sure they don't bump or bruise it.

 If your child has a living kidney donor